On average people pass wind about 15 to 25 times a day. But sometimes illness, what you eat, and stress can increase the amount of wind you pass.

 What passing wind is

-Passing intestinal gas is called flatus or flatulence and is normal for everyone.
-Although this is not a serious problem, or a sign that your cancer is getting worse, it can be embarrassing and worrying.
+Passing wind (intestinal gas) is called flatus or flatulence and is normal for everyone.
+It is not usually a serious problem or a sign that your cancer is getting worse.
+But it can be embarrassing, worrying and uncomfortable.

 Causes of flatulence

-Sometimes cancer or its treatment may create too much gas in the digestive system, making you pass wind more frequently than usual.
+Sometimes cancer or its treatment causes too much gas in the digestive system, making you pass wind more often than usual.
 Several things can make flatulence worse.
 These include:

 - swallowing too much air